cog403-project/emotional-contagion/README.md

 For a full explanation of this project, see [here]() ** Add link to paper PDF

 ## Included Data
 The data used in this project was gathered from [Twitter](https://developer.twitter.com/en/docs/twitter-api) and analyzed using [SentiStrength](http://sentistrength.wlv.ac.uk/) for overall sentiment strengths.
-Training of the model can be done with data found in the data directory.
+Training of the model can be done with Training Dataset- Sentiment.zip found in the data directory.

 ## Dependencies

+tweepy
+matplotlib.pyplot
+numpy
+scipy
+sklearn

 ## Running

+1. Run